Field Placement Sites

 This is a short-term diagnostic and acute intervention unit for children and adolescents located on the fourth floor.
 The unit provide crisis stabilization for patients who are typically suicidal or homicidal.

 Interns will be part of an interdisciplinary team that meets daily to review cases and discuss treatment planning.
 They will learn to complete social work assessments, identify appropriate interventions, participate in family/agency meetings, and provide continuity of care with outside agencies for discharge planning.
 No previous experience is necessary, as there is significant support for students developing the necessary skills to function in this fast-based rapid turnover unit.
 Previous child/adolescent experience in a crisis setting is helpful.

-The Adolescent Partial Hospital Program serves youth 13-18 who do not require inpatient treatment, but are not able to manage in the community.
+The Child and Adolescent Partial Hospital Service (CAPHS) treats youth ages 12-18 who do not require inpatient treatment, but are not able to manage in the community.
 The CAPHS is an interdisciplinary team.
 There are internships available for Bachelor and Master’s level social work interns.
 The Master level interns primarily focus on group therapy skills (both psychoeducation and psychotherapy).
 Learning how to connect theory and practice is a primary focus and clinical supervision occurs daily.
 Bachelor level interns partner directly with our clinical staff completing diagnostic evaluation to engage in extensive preadmission facilitation and communication.
 Students are exposed to family systems, CBT, DBT and crisis intervention.
-The CAPHS provides individual and family treatment, as well as group interventions.
+The CAPHS provides individual and family therapy, as well as group interventions.

 Accepts BSW and MSW students